Egypt: Benban Solar-07

 On December 2 2022, CAO received a complaint from a former security guard from the SWAT Security and Guards Company, a subcontractor for the Benban Solar Park.
 The complainant alleged that despite working for SWAT for three years; he did not receive a contract renewal offer in a timely manner and was forced to resign.
 The complainant claims that this occurred as a reprisal for submitting a complaint through the grievance mechanism of the entity managing the Solar Park, Benban Solar Developers Association (BSDA).

 The issues raised in the complaint were found to be eligible to open a case at CAO on December 2, 2022.
-CAO began an assessment of the issuses raised in the complaint on January 10, 2023 and has begun an assessment of the complaint.
+CAO began an assessment of the issuses raised in the complaint on January 10, 2023.